segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/settings.md

 order: 1
 ---

 Depending on the architecture of your website, the project settings may differ.
-If your site is built on AJAX technology, different sections of the site are located on different subdomains, and in some other cases you need to make a number of settings.
+If your site is built on AJAX technology, different sections of the site are located on different subdomains, and in some other cases you need to tweak the settings.

 ### Navigation
 ------